top of page

 District Assessment:

 NWEA is our district assessment.
-All students will be tested on the NWEA Reading and Math
+All students will be tested on the NWEA Reading and Math Assessments.

-growth in K-12 math, reading and language usage.
-Teachers use NWEA to target instruction for each
+NWEA is a research-based online assessment tool for measuring student achievement and growth in K-12 math, reading and language usage.
+Teachers use NWEA to target instruction for each student at their grade level.

-that will personalize learning so students get support tailored to their needs whether on, above, or
+NWEA has also partnered with online tools such as Khan Academy & Exact Path to personalize learning so students get support tailored to their needs, whether on, above, or below grade level.

 Michigan Merit Curriculum (MMC) High School Graduation Requirements (18 Credits)